 TIBCO’s Spotfire is a very powerful solution for self-service data visualization.
-Just as the way Tableau Desktop recommends on having visualization templates for the available datasets, as it helps the lesser experienced ones to take advantage of the tool without even knowing anything on the first hand.
-Spotfire is made available in two choices, either a Desktop version or a Cloud based solution.
-There is every possibility that businesses need to shell out cash to pay for the licenses of Spotfire Desktop applications for end user, just as like any other Business Intelligence solutions available in the market.
+Just as the way Tableau Desktop recommends having visualization templates for the available datasets, as it helps the lesser experienced ones to take advantage of the tool without even knowing anything on the first hand.
+Spotfire is made available in two choices, either a Desktop version or a Cloud-based solution.
+There is every possibility that businesses need to shell out cash to pay for the licenses of Spotfire Desktop applications for end-user, just as with any other Business Intelligence solutions available in the market.

-Qlik Sense is an offering from the Qlik View’s umbrella of solutions, which can be directly compared with Tableau Desktop version of Business Intelligence solution.
+Qlik Sense is an offering from Qlik View’s umbrella of solutions, which can be directly compared with the Tableau Desktop version of the Business Intelligence solution.
 In comparison to Tableau Desktop which provides a trial period of just 14 days, Qlik Sense provides a lifetime free usage for a single user.
 If the point earlier was something that was appeasing you, then this point won’t as Qlik Sense Desktop version only works with Windows whereas Tableau Desktop works with Windows and Mac OS.
-Tableau Desktop is a complete desktop solution or a mobile solution which sits on a single box, whereas Qlik Sense has a cloud offering which can be accessed through by a normal web browser as well.
+Tableau Desktop is a complete desktop solution or a mobile solution that sits on a single box, whereas Qlik Sense has a cloud offering that can be accessed through a normal web browser as well.

 Qlik Sense Desktop version also focuses on data discovery tools just like Tableau Desktop and the interface provided for Qlik Sense Desktop is very similar to what is available for Tableau Desktop.
 Many visualizations can be grouped into a single and an integrated dashboard using Qlik Sense – as an example, if the data provided to one visualization is changed then there will be an automatic change as per the changed data in the other related visualizations.
 The visualizations that are created on Qlik Sense can be shared with others using the Qlik Sense Cloud application.

-Microsoft is a big time player in the Business Intelligence realm at multiple levels with a plethora of services being provided in the lines of Microsoft SQL Server, SQL Server Analysis Services which serve the basic database management and data warehousing requirements.
-Like Tableau Desktop, Microsoft’s Power BI tool is also available only for Windows platform alone and the same is available for free to use.
-Microsoft has also its presence in the Cloud world with Microsoft Power BI service as a cloud based service, equaling the services provided by either Tableau Server / Online or Qlik Sense Cloud.
+Microsoft is a big-time player in the Business Intelligence realm at multiple levels with a plethora of services being provided in the lines of Microsoft SQL Server, SQL Server Analysis Services which serve the basic database management and data warehousing requirements.
+Like Tableau Desktop, Microsoft’s Power BI tool is also available only for the Windows platform alone and the same is available for free to use.
+Microsoft has also its presence in the Cloud world with Microsoft Power BI service as a cloud-based service, equaling the services provided by either Tableau Server / Online or Qlik Sense Cloud.
 Businesses will need to pay for Power BI service and/or Power BI Pro.